- How are brain and spinal cord tumors in children treated?

 - Endocrinologist: a doctor who treats diseases in glands that secrete hormones

-Many other specialists may be involved in your child’s care as well, including nurse practitioners, nurses, psychologists, social workers, rehabilitation specialists, and other health professionals.
+Many other specialists may be involved in your child’s care as well, including physician assistants (PAs), nurse practitioners (NPs), nurses, psychologists, social workers, rehabilitation specialists, and other health professionals.

-Going through cancer treatment with a child often means meeting lots of specialists and learning a whole new system.
-You can find out more about it in our separate document, Children Diagnosed With Cancer: Understanding the Health Care System.
+Going through cancer treatment with a child often means meeting lots of specialists and learning about parts of the medical system you probably haven’t had contact with before.
+You can find out more about this in our document Children Diagnosed With Cancer: Understanding the Health Care System.

 Before treatment, the doctors and other members of the team will help you, as a parent, understand the tests that will need to be done.
-The team’s social worker will also counsel you about the problems you and your child may have during and after surgery, and might be able to help you find housing and financial aid if needed.
+The team’s social worker will also counsel you about the problems you and your child might have during and after treatments such as surgery, and might be able to help you find housing and financial aid if needed.

 Other team members, such as a psychologist and specialists in rehabilitation, may also see your child before treatment begins.
 For example, if the tumor is slow growing and your child’s condition is stable, he or she may be seen by a psychologist before treatment to assess any damage the tumor may have caused.
 Most of the work of these specialists takes place after treatment.